Getting to Austria and other information for tourists.

 Lake Constance, or Bodensee, has services between Switzerland, Bregenz in Austria, and Germany during the summer season.

 The River Danube has traffic from Ravensburg in Germany, through

-Vienna onto Bratislava, Budapest, Belgrade and the Black Sea.
+Vienna and on to Bratislava, Budapest, Belgrade and out to the Black Sea.

 Austria by Air

 Vienna's international airport is located at Schwechat; to the

 south-east of the city.
 There are also smaller airports at Innsbruck and Salzburg.